kubealex/event-driven-automation/README.md

 ### Testing the Kafka integration

-A script in the [tests/kafka directory](./tests/kafka/) allows to connect to a _--host_ (defaults to localhost) on port 9092 and send a test message to trigger automation
+A script in the [utilskafka directory](./utilskafka/) allows to connect to a _--host_ (defaults to localhost) on port 9092 and send a test message to trigger automation

-    python3 tests/kafka/kafka-sender.py --host MY_KAFKA_HOST
+    python3 utilskafka/kafka-sender.py --host MY_KAFKA_HOST